marco-eckstein/autoannotator/README.md

 ### 3. Build lifecycle

-AutoAnnotator needs to run after your project has compiled.
+AutoAnnotator needs to run after your project's main sources have compiled.
+Depending on the configuration, it may need to run after your project's test sources have compiled as well.

 #### Maven